NHSDigital/nhs-app-api/sjr-config/docs/ConfigurationUpdates.md

 	*Stages to run* with Integration Tests and Generate Code Coverage stages *unset*

-4. Create a new Release from your Tag using the NHSApp Release Pipeline in ADO [https://dev.azure.com/nhsapp/NHS%20App/_release?_a=releases&view=mine&definitionId=4](https://dev.azure.com/nhsapp/NHS%20App/_release?_a=releases&view=mine&definitionId=4)
+4. Create a new Release from your Tag using the NHSApp Release Pipeline (Multicluster) in ADO [https://dev.azure.com/nhsapp/NHS%20App/_release?_a=releases&view=mine&definitionId=16](https://dev.azure.com/nhsapp/NHS%20App/_release?_a=releases&view=mine&definitionId=16)

 5. Progress the release through to staging, and give it a quick test there to ensure it looks ok.
 You may need to seek approval to deploy to staging.
 When you are happy, notify the relevant release channel that you are deploying to cold and get approval for that step (Production Deploy).
 Test in cold with a live account [https://www-cold.production.nhsapp.service.nhs.uk/](https://www-cold.production.nhsapp.service.nhs.uk/).
 When you are happy get approval for the Production Release step.
 If you deploy to cold and for some reason don't progress to switching live, let Ops know so they can clear the release down to save space.